 The bodies of Linda and Lori Mae Peugeot were never found and Hoss was never prosecuted for their killings.

 On December 10, 1973, Hoss and two other inmates killed Captain Walter Peterson, a Black prison guard.
 During the beating, the inmates shouted racial slurs at Peterson.
-With the death penalty having been ruled unconstitutional the prior year, the murder of a prison guard by a formerly death sentenced prisoner sparked outrage among death penalty proponents.
+With the death penalty having been ruled unconstitutional the prior year, the murder of a prison guard by a formerly death sentenced prisoner sparked protest and outrage among prison guards and death penalty proponents.

 Hoss’s second-degree murder conviction six months later, on June 14, 1974, further angered those frustrated by what they perceived as the political and legal failures to punish violent criminals.
 His conviction and life sentence were affirmed on appeal (Commonwealth v.
 Hoss, 469 Pa.
 195, 1976) after the court rejected Hoss’s claim that a change of venue should have been granted due to public hostility and prejudicial pretrial publicity he experienced.